3dSquare/OmaFon/README.md

 Once more, I hit up the local online market to check out 4G modems and came across a much promising model, Alcatel HH40V.
 These were listed for about €15-25.
 The closer people live to the city, the more expensive the offers.

-The most important criteria for the modem was that it is not locked=in to a vendor!
+The most important criteria for the modem was that it is not locked-in to a vendor!
 Otherwise, you have to either use a SIM card of that vendor or go through flashing the firmware or otherwise unlocking the device.

 If you live in a society that has more than it needs, you will inevitably end up selling some of your stuff or even giving away the things you no longer require.
 Sometimes you are not quite aware of the fact that you have things lying around that you no longer make use of.
 Being in a chat group for bartering, where people exchange stuff they no longer need, is a good alternative to putting those things in online markets and dealing with incoherent requests by potential buyers.